How to Prepare Data for Tableau with FME (Processing Spreadsheets)

 Part 1: Simple Translation

-We will start by creating a simple translation, look at the results in Tableau, then come back to FME to do the data validation and cleanup.
+We will start by creating a simple translation, reviewing the results in Tableau, and then returning to FME to perform data validation and cleanup.

 Start FME Workbench and select the New option under Create Workspace.